HomeDirectoriesBoston Law Firms Winning the Directory Game

 The DVF works cleanly for solo practitioners because there’s a one-to-one relationship between the attorney and the firm.
 Every profile, every review, every category selection maps to a single person and a single entity.

-Multi-partner firms introduce complications.
-Should each partner have their own Google Business Profile, or should the firm have a single profile?
+Multi-partner firms bring complications.
+Should each partner have their own Google Business Profile, or should the firm have one profile?
 The answer depends on the firm’s structure and practice areas.
-If all partners practise in the same area, a single firm profile is usually optimal.
-If partners practise in different areas — say, one handles criminal defence and another handles real estate — individual profiles with distinct primary categories can capture a wider range of searches.
-But managing five or six individual profiles requires five or six times the maintenance effort, and many firms don’t have the administrative capacity for this.
+If all partners work in the same area, a single firm profile is usually best.
+If partners work in different areas, say one handles criminal defence and another handles real estate, individual profiles with distinct primary categories can capture a wider range of searches.
+But managing five or six individual profiles takes five or six times the maintenance effort, and many firms don’t have the administrative capacity for it.

 I’ve also seen partner ego complicate things.
-When one partner’s Avvo profile receives more reviews than another’s, it can create internal tension.
-The DVF doesn’t solve interpersonal dynamics — no framework does — but it does recommend establishing firm-wide review solicitation protocols so that review distribution across partners reflects caseload distribution rather than individual initiative.
+When one partner’s Avvo profile pulls more reviews than another’s, it can create internal tension.
+The DVF doesn’t solve interpersonal dynamics, no framework does, but it does recommend firm-wide review solicitation protocols so that review distribution across partners reflects caseload rather than individual initiative.

 Overlapping practice areas cannibalizing visibility

-This is a genuine edge case that the DVF addresses imperfectly.
+This is a genuine edge case that the DVF handles imperfectly.
 When a firm lists multiple attorneys under the same practice area on the same platform, those attorneys can cannibalise each other’s visibility.
 Avvo, for instance, may show only one attorney from a given firm in its search results for a specific practice area query.
-If the firm has three employment lawyers, only the one with the strongest Avvo profile will appear — the other two are effectively invisible on that platform for that search.
+If the firm has three employment lawyers, only the one with the strongest Avvo profile will appear.
+The other two are effectively invisible on that platform for that search.

 What if… your firm has four partners who all practise personal injury law in Boston?
 The DVF recommends differentiating each attorney’s directory profiles by sub-specialty: one emphasises motor vehicle accidents, another medical malpractice, a third workplace injuries, and the fourth premises liability.
-This sub-specialty differentiation reduces internal cannibalisation and broadens the firm’s total search footprint across related but distinct query sets.
+This sub-specialty split reduces internal cannibalisation and widens the firm’s total search footprint across related but distinct query sets.

-This approach has limitations.
-If all four attorneys genuinely handle the same types of cases interchangeably, the sub-specialty differentiation feels artificial — because it is.
+This approach has limits.
+If all four attorneys genuinely handle the same types of cases interchangeably, the sub-specialty split feels artificial, because it is.
 Clients searching for “car accident lawyer Boston” don’t care which partner within a firm handles their case.
-In these situations, the DVF recommends concentrating directory investment on the firm-level profile rather than individual attorney profiles, accepting that the firm brand will capture more searches than any individual attorney brand.
+In those situations, the DVF recommends concentrating directory investment on the firm-level profile rather than individual attorney profiles, accepting that the firm brand will capture more searches than any individual attorney brand.

 Directories that penalize aggressive optimization

-Some platforms actively penalise what they perceive as manipulative behaviour.
-Google, famously, will suspend Google Business Profiles that engage in keyword stuffing (putting practice area terms in the business name field), review gating (selectively soliciting reviews only from satisfied clients), or category manipulation (selecting categories that don’t accurately reflect the firm’s services).
+Some platforms actively penalise what they read as manipulative behaviour.
+Google, famously, will suspend Google Business Profiles that engage in keyword stuffing (putting practice area terms in the business name field), review gating (soliciting reviews only from satisfied clients), or category manipulation (selecting categories that don’t accurately reflect the firm’s services).

-Avvo has its own enforcement mechanisms.
+Avvo has its own enforcement.
 Attorneys who create multiple profiles, post fake endorsements, or manipulate their Q&A contributions can be flagged and penalised with reduced visibility or profile suspension.

-The DVF takes a conservative position on platform compliance: follow each platform’s terms of service to the letter, even when competitors are clearly violating them.
+The DVF takes a conservative position on platform compliance: follow each platform’s terms of service to the letter, even when competitors are clearly breaking them.
 This isn’t moral advice; it’s practical advice.
-A Google Business Profile suspension can take weeks or months to resolve, during which time the firm is completely invisible in local pack results.
+A Google Business Profile suspension can take weeks or months to resolve, and during that time the firm is completely invisible in local pack results.
 The short-term gain from aggressive tactics isn’t worth the catastrophic risk of suspension.

-The DVF uses a modified first-touch attribution model for directory performance measurement.
-The logic: directories function primarily as discovery channels.
-A client who first encounters your firm through an Avvo search is an Avvo-attributed lead, even if they later visit your website before calling.
-This isn’t a perfect model — no attribution model is — but it aligns with how directories actually function in the client acquisition journey for legal services.
+The DVF uses a modified first-touch attribution model for directory performance.
+The logic: directories work mainly as discovery channels.
+A client who first meets your firm through an Avvo search is an Avvo-attributed lead, even if they later visit your website before calling.
+This isn’t a perfect model, no attribution model is, but it matches how directories actually function in the client acquisition path for legal services.

-Implementing this requires unique phone numbers on each major directory listing (via CallRail, WhatConverts, or similar) and UTM-tagged URLs on directory profiles that point to your website.
-When a prospect calls the Avvo-specific number or clicks the Avvo-specific URL, that interaction is attributed to Avvo.
-It’s imperfect — some prospects will Google your firm name after seeing your Avvo profile and call your main number directly — but it captures enough data to make informed allocation decisions.
+Doing this requires unique phone numbers on each major directory listing (via CallRail, WhatConverts, or similar) and UTM-tagged URLs on directory profiles that point to your website.
+When a prospect calls the Avvo-specific number or clicks the Avvo-specific URL, that interaction goes to Avvo.
+It’s imperfect, some prospects will Google your firm name after seeing your Avvo profile and call your main number directly, but it captures enough data to make informed allocation decisions.

 Did you know?
-Interactive business directories can connect residents and visitors directly with community businesses through filtering and search features, effectively increasing local engagement (Bludot, 2024).
-For law firms, this filtering functionality means that profile completeness directly determines whether your firm appears in filtered searches — an incomplete profile won’t surface when a prospect filters by practice area, language spoken, or fee structure.
+Interactive business directories can connect residents and visitors directly with community businesses through filtering and search features, which raises local engagement (Bludot, 2024).
+For law firms, that filtering means profile completeness directly decides whether your firm shows up in filtered searches.
+An incomplete profile won’t surface when a prospect filters by practice area, language spoken, or fee structure.

 Separating branded search lift from directory traffic

-One of the subtler benefits of directory optimisation is the branded search lift — an increase in the number of people searching for your firm by name.
-This happens because directory visibility introduces your firm to prospects who then Google your firm name to learn more.
-The problem is that this branded search lift shows up in your Google Analytics as organic search traffic, not directory referral traffic.
+One of the subtler benefits of directory optimisation is the branded search lift, an increase in the number of people searching for your firm by name.
+It happens because directory visibility introduces your firm to prospects who then Google your firm name to learn more.
+The problem is that this lift shows up in Google Analytics as organic search traffic, not directory referral traffic.
 If you’re not looking for it, you’ll miss it entirely.

 To isolate branded search lift, the DVF recommends tracking branded search volume (via Google Search Console) as a separate KPI alongside direct directory referral traffic.
-If branded search volume increases during the same period as your directory optimisation effort, and no other marketing activities have changed, the increase is likely attributable to improved directory visibility.
-This is a correlation-based inference, not a causal proof — I want to be explicit about that limitation — but it’s the best available method short of running a controlled experiment with a holdout group, which is impractical for a single firm.
+If branded search volume climbs during the same period as your directory work, and no other marketing activities have changed, the increase is likely down to improved directory visibility.
+This is a correlation-based inference, not causal proof, and I want to be explicit about that limit, but it’s the best available method short of running a controlled experiment with a holdout group, which is impractical for a single firm.

 Monthly scorecard template for managing partners